BloYoMind/GEARS-Float/README.md

 ## Setup

 First, ensure you have the correct serial drivers for connecting to the ESP32.
 If you have never connected your computer to the ESP32 over serial, install [this driver](https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads) from Silicon Labs.
+Download the one labled "CP210x VCP Windows"

 Once you have the driver, ensure you have Python installed.
 You can get the latest version [here](https://www.python.org/downloads/).
 Make sure to check `Add Python to PATH` during installation.